Ponders End: History

 On 7 August 2011 Ponders End was the scene of copy-cat riots which spread from Tottenham to neighbouring districts.

-In Spring 2017, Camden Town Brewery completed a new facility in Ponders End on the western bank of the Lee Navigation.
+In spring 2017, Camden Town Brewery completed a new facility in Ponders End on the western bank of the Lee Navigation.

 In August 2020, Beavertown Brewery opened "Beaverworld", a new brewery on a six-acre plot on the western bank of the Lee Navigation, creating up to 150 jobs.

+In 2021 the new Electric Quarter development, comprising 167 homes, was completed.
+The homes were built on the site of the former police station which closed in 2011.
+A new library and medical centre were also opened in new buildings facing Ponders End High Street.